How to spring clean your smart home

 Go to your dashboard / device list.

-Select Hive Active Heating.
+Select Hive Thermostat.

 You’ll see the schedule tab at the top of the screen where you can edit the schedule for the mode you are in.
-Just make sure 'schedule' is selected from the options at the bottom of the screen to activate it.
+Just make sure 'Schedule' is selected from the options at the bottom of the screen to activate it.

 To see the schedule for another mode in the app or web dashboard please select that mode first.